mesosphere/dcos-commons/docs/developer-guide.md

     6. When the proxy starts up, it will crash if the DNS address is not resolvable (this happens when the proxy comes up before a task it is proxying is up).
 This is not an issue in and of itself, as the proxy will simply be relaunched.

-## ServiceSpec (Java)
+## `ServiceSpec` (Java)

-The YAML-based ServiceSpec is flexible and powerful, but once a service moves beyond purely declarative requirements, its static nature becomes a barrier to development.
-The ServiceSpec as defined in YAML is actually just a convenience for generating a Java implementation of the [ServiceSpec interface](https://github.com/mesosphere/dcos-commons/blob/master/sdk/scheduler/src/main/java/com/mesosphere/sdk/specification/ServiceSpec.java), which is arbitrarily modifiable by users of the SDK.
+The YAML-based `ServiceSpec` is flexible and powerful, but once a service moves beyond purely declarative requirements, its static nature becomes a barrier to development.
+The `ServiceSpec` as defined in YAML is actually just a convenience for generating a Java implementation of the [`ServiceSpec` interface](https://github.com/mesosphere/dcos-commons/blob/master/sdk/scheduler/src/main/java/com/mesosphere/sdk/specification/ServiceSpec.java), which is arbitrarily modifiable by users of the SDK.

-All of the interfaces of the ServiceSpec  have default implementations.
-For example, the ServiceSpec interface is implemented by the [DefaultServiceSpec](https://github.com/mesosphere/dcos-commons/blob/master/sdk/scheduler/src/main/java/com/mesosphere/sdk/specification/DefaultServiceSpec.java).
+All of the interfaces of the `ServiceSpec` have default implementations.
+For example, the `ServiceSpec` interface is implemented by the [`DefaultServiceSpec`](https://github.com/mesosphere/dcos-commons/blob/master/sdk/scheduler/src/main/java/com/mesosphere/sdk/specification/DefaultServiceSpec.java).
 The default interface implementations also provide convenient fluent style construction.
-For example a DefaultServiceSpec can be constructed in the following way:
+For example a `DefaultServiceSpec` can be constructed in the following way:

     DefaultServiceSpec.newBuilder()